pablogoat/fcon/README.md

 To Do:

-- calculating transactions
 - deleting items
 - enhance apperance
 - user accounts
 - display information about debetors for each item
 - labels
 - validating input
-- fix floats
+- fix floats !!
-- fix cancel during choosing debetors
+- fix cancel during choosing debtors